 The Annual Retreat portion of the event brings focuses on a special topic of interest in aging and aging-related disease each year, bringing leading speakers to campus to join with Penn faculty in discussing the special topic.

 What's a Poster Session?

 The Poster Session on Aging, which follows the Annual Retreat lectures, creates a forum for Penn researchers, students and faculty - along with colleagues from other area Philadelphia colleges and universities and community groups providing services to the aging - to gather and share information on current research, ongoing studies, special services and projects, and to seek out new collaboration on future projects.

 The Sylvan M. Cohen Annual Retreat with Poster Session on Aging is an annual event at the IOA.
-Click on each of the years below to obtain more information about the focus of the Annual Retreat, the speakers involved, and those who participated in the Poster Session.
+Click on the link below to obtain more information about the focus of the Annual Retreat, the speakers involved, and those who participated in the Poster Sessions.
 Streaming video of the speakers is available for a limited time.